-Regular paprika is made of crushed dried chilies, whereas smoked paprika is made of smoke-dried chilies that are then crushed.
-It is sometimes called pimenton, smoked pimenton, Spanish paprika, or any variation of those names.
-Smoked paprika is distinguished for its deep red color and mild and sweet, but powerful smoky aroma.
+Regular paprika is made of crushed dried chilies, whereas smoked paprika is made of crushed smoke-dried chilies.
+It is sometimes called pimenton, smoked pimenton, Spanish paprika, or any variation.
+Smoked paprika is known for its deep red color, mildly sweet, and powerful smoky aroma.
 It’s not typically a hot spice unless the labeling on the package states otherwise.

 How To Make Spanish-Style White Bean Soup With Kale and Chorizo